 - Select a word in a block and overwrite it with the new one.
-The plain-language dialog is available while the word is highlighted - To accept the change, press the END key
+The dialog is available while the word is highlighted - To accept the change, press the END key

-If you want to insert a word, press the horizontal arrow key (right or left) repeatedly until the desired dialog appears.
+If you want to insert a word, press the horizontal arrow key repeatedly until the desired dialog appears.
 You can then enter the desired value.